JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 9. If all vertices are connected, breadthFirst will return the full set of vertices in the map with no repeats
 10. If no vertices are connected to the vertex argument, breadthFirst will return a set with just the one vertex
 11. Only the connected vertices will be returned in the breadthFirst set

+### Tests for the businessTrip function assert the following

+1. when a trip is valid, the function returns true with a cost for the trip.
+2. when a trip doesn't connect, the function returns false with a message for unconnected trips
+3. when a city isn't in the graph, an error will be thrown